 "You revealed yourself to the human Mark’rosewater, Norn!"

 "Sister Sheoldred, one of my servitors must have sent this message and the Ineffable Key was held down.
 The foolish mortal will disregard this message and the Grand Evolution will continue."

-scatter44 asked: This question is a bit dated but I would just like to offer my congratulations to creative on the design of the Machine Orthodoxy.
+thejokesterearth3alive said: This question is a bit dated but I would just like to offer my congratulations to creative on the design of the Machine Orthodoxy.
 It is rare that anything frightens and disturbs me to my core but the White Phyrexians did it.
 I must ask through where did the ideas for these beings and their horrific religion come from and was any of it not birthed from Yawgmoth's brain?

 Unfortunately it was birthed from my own brain.
 I’m still kinda icked out by what I wrote (which was, of course, basically the goal).
 You can find most of the material in this Planeswalker’s Guide entry.

 (We writers on the Creative Team tend to split up the world-building writing tasks for any given setting, and for the New Phyrexia world guide, I wrote the white-aligned Phyrexia material.)

 Art by Igor Kieryluk

 We lived in the Phyrexian mindspace for months, trying to think how they would think, immersing ourselves in Phyrexia to interpret the color pie into a believably complex and rich quintet of ascendant Phyrexian factions.
 It’s still one of the most… OOKY… experiences I’ve had working in R&D.

 If there’s anything creepier than the Machine Orthodoxy, it might be the knowledge that your own brain came up with it. *shudder*